mlcommons/medperf/docs/mlcube_metrics.md

+# Metrics MLCube

 ## Purpose
 Specifically, a metrics MLCube receives two inputs: the `predictions` made by the model and the `output` of a `data preparation cube` containing the proper labels for the data.
 When this text was written, metrics MLCubes were designed to have this single purpose.

+## Hello World task
+To provide a basic example of how Medperf MLCubes work under the hood, we provide a toy Hello World benchmark.
+This benchmark implements a pipeline for ingesting people's names, and generating greetings for those names given some criteria.
+Although this is not the most scientific example, it provides a clear idea of all the pieces that are required to implement your own MLCubes for Medperf.

+You can find the Metrics MLCube code [here](https://github.com/mlcommons/medperf/examples/HelloWorld/metrics)

 ## How to run
 This template was built so it could work out of the box.
 Follow the next steps: